MouadBenaich/ZTM-learning-journey/README.md

 - Git & GitHub basics
 - JavaScript fundamentals
 - Build and deploy a simple static page
 - Build a full website using Bootstrap
+- Start working with templates & portfolio structure

 ---